Gunthertuch: Description

-The cloth is a woven using the tapestry technique.
+The cloth is woven using the tapestry technique.
 It is 218 cm high and 211 cm wide, showing a Byzantine emperor on a patterned background.
 He is riding on a white horse, wears a Byzantine-style imperial crown, and carries a miniature labarum on his right hand.
 The emperor is flanked by two Tyche figures, female personifications of a city's fortune.
 They are crowned with mural crowns and dressed in ankle-long yellow undergarments and coloured transparent over-tunics.
 The Tyche on the right, with a green over-tunic, presents the emperor probably with a crown, while the left one, dressed in blue, holds the toupha, a headgear reserved exclusively for triumphs.
 Both figures are represented barefoot, a symbolic convention typical of slaves, signifying their submission to the emperor, or to represent their divinity as the goddess of fortune.

 Interpretation

 The emperor was initially identified, by the French Byzantinist André Grabar, with Basil II (r.
 976–1025), and his triumphal return from his wars against the Bulgarians.
 Modern research however has concluded that the cloth represents John I Tzimiskes (r.
 969–976) and his return in 971 from his campaign against the Rus', who had invaded and occupied Bulgaria.

 According to the contemporary historian Leo the Deacon, during his triumphal procession Tzimiskes rode on a white horse behind a wagon carrying an icon of the Virgin Mary as well as the Bulgarian regalia, with the captive Boris II of Bulgaria and his family following behind Tzimiskes.
 The later account of John Skylitzes differs in some details in the description of the procession, but both sources agree that on this occasion, Tzimiskes rode a white horse, and that two Bulgarian crowns played an important role in the proceedings.
 Both authors also agree that one of these crowns was a tiara (i.e. the toupha), in accordance with the Gunthertuch’s depiction.

 Older sources interpreted the two Tychae as representing Rome and Constantinople ("New Rome"), or even Athens and Constantinople, the two cities where Basil II celebrated his victory over the Bulgarians.
 A different proposal suggested, based on the colour of their clothes, that they represented the Blues and the Greens, the two traditional demoi (circus parties) of Constantinople.
 Modern scholarship on the other hand suggests that they may represent the two major cities captured during Tzimiskes' campaign, Preslav and Dorostolon.
-It is significant in this context that these two cities were renamed into Ioannoupolis (after the emperor) and Theodoroupolis (after St. Theodore the Stratelate, who was believed to have intervened in the final battle against the Rus' before Dorostolon).
+It is significant in this context that these two cities were renamed Ioannoupolis (after the emperor) and Theodoroupolis (after St. Theodore the Stratelate, who was believed to have intervened in the final battle against the Rus' before Dorostolon).